Decorator Design Pattern - Adding Telemetry to HttpClient

 Introduction to the Decorator Pattern

-The Decorator Pattern provides a flexible alternative to sub-classing by dynamically wrapping objects in decorator objects that add new functionality while preserving the original interface.
+The decorator pattern provides a flexible alternative to subclassing by wrapping objects in decorator objects that add new functionality while preserving the original interface.
+Each decorator wraps an instance of the base interface and provides its own enhanced implementation — meaning you can stack capabilities independently without touching the underlying class.

 A live demonstration is hosted at AsyncSpark on WebSpark.